-It’s a tough time for business but there are supports in place for Dublin businesses via the Local Enterprise Offices and central government.
+It’s a tough time for businesses right now, but there are Covid-19 supports in place to help.
+They are available through Local Enterprise Offices and central government funds.

 - Dublin City ( firstname.lastname@example.org / 01 222 5611 )

 - South Dublin ( email@example.com / 01 414 9000 )

 - Dún Laoghaire–Rathdown ( firstname.lastname@example.org / 01 204 7083 )

 - Fingal ( email@example.com / 01 890 0800 )

 From loans and grants through to wage subsidies, the Government is offering plenty of financial support to businesses right now.
 There’s some practical advice on health and safety protocols for staff that are working from home too.

 Check out a comprehensive list of all the state supports available here.
 Or, alternatively, you can get in touch with the Enterprise Information Centre on firstname.lastname@example.org or 01 631 2002.